feiler98/SandVision/README.md

 Please read through the LICENSE for further information in regard to download, usage, and distribution of the software.

 ## Data / Model Availability
-Training Data and Models are not included on the repository and are only made available upon request.
+Training Data and Models are not included in the repository and are only made available upon request.